Plutonium: Allotropes

 Plutonium has six allotropes at ambient pressure: alpha (α), beta (β), gamma (γ), delta (δ), delta prime (δ'), and epsilon (ε).

 Plutonium normally has six allotropes and forms a seventh (zeta, ζ) at high temperature within a limited pressure range.
 These allotropes, which are different structural modifications or forms of an element, have very similar internal energies but significantly varying densities and crystal structures.
 This makes plutonium very sensitive to changes in temperature, pressure, or chemistry, and allows for dramatic volume changes following phase transitions from one allotropic form to another.
 The densities of the different allotropes vary from 16.00 g/cm^{3} to 19.86 g/cm^{3}.

 The presence of these many allotropes makes machining plutonium very difficult, as it changes state very readily.
 For example, the α form exists at room temperature in unalloyed plutonium.
 It has machining characteristics similar to cast iron but changes to the plastic and malleable β (beta) form at slightly higher temperatures.
 The reasons for the complicated phase diagram are not entirely understood.
 The α form has a low-symmetry monoclinic structure, hence its brittleness, strength, compressibility, and poor thermal conductivity.

 Plutonium in the δ (delta) form normally exists in the 310 °C to 452 °C range but is stable at room temperature when alloyed with a small percentage of gallium, aluminium, or cerium, enhancing workability and allowing it to be welded.
 The δ form has more typical metallic character, and is roughly as strong and malleable as aluminium.
-In fission weapons, the explosive shock waves used to compress a plutonium core will also cause a transition from the usual δ phase plutonium to the denser α form, significantly helping to achieve supercriticality.
 The ε phase, the highest temperature solid allotrope, exhibits anomalously high atomic self-diffusion compared to other elements.